-Since tightening up on regulations (outlawing the Superman position), the horizontal distance between the centre of the bottom bracket and the tips of the extension bars must be no more than 75cm for most riders.
-Those over 1.90m get extra scope – theirs can be 85cm.
+Since tightening up on regulations (outlawing the Superman position developed by Graeme Obree), the horizontal distance between the centre of the bottom bracket and the tips of the extension bars must be no more than 75cm for most riders.
+Those riders over 1.90m get extra scope – theirs can be 85cm.

-Even that is not necessarily enough for all, however – Dunne appealed for even more leeway earlier in his career to no avail, arguing his aero position still saw his knees hit his handlebars.
+That’s not necessarily enough for all, however.
+Dunne appealed – to no avail – for even more leeway earlier in his career, arguing his aero position still saw his knees hit his handlebars.

 Does height matter?

-In short, yes height does matter for cycling… sort of.
+In short, yes, height does matter for professional cycling… sort of.

 There will always be exceptions to the rule, however.
-Chris Froome, for example, is 1.86m – much taller than his Grand Tour rivals.
+Chris Froome, for example, is 1.86m (6ft 1in) – much taller than most of his Grand Tour rivals.

-The key factor is not height, but power – and your power-to-weight ratio.
+However, the key factor is not height, but power – and, for climbing, the power-to-weight ratio.